OpenVoiceOS/ovos-personal-backend/README.md

 ```

 - these settings are also used for wolfram alpha / weather default values
-- you can specify values per device by manually editing paired devices database
+- you can set these values per device via the [admin api]()
-(TODO - rest endpoints + minimal UI to configure this)
+- you can also set these values per device by manually editing paired devices database

 ### Email